 IHH Humanitarian Relief Foundation, which is defined by the General Directorate of Foundations as "the foundation that makes the best use of its resources" and is deemed worthy of the Grand National Assembly of Turkey Distinguished Service Award, prioritizes the realization of permanent projects in the geographies in which it operates and continues to work in the fields of social assistance.

 Firsts of IHH

 - IHH is the first NGO that broke the siege in Sarajevo to deliver aid and to raise awareness about the horrible things happening to Bosnians during Bosnian War.

-- IHH is the first Turkey based NGO that delivers relief aid to 135 countries and territories across five continents.
+- IHH is the first Turkey based NGO that delivers relief aid to 123 countries across five continents.

 - IHH is the first NGO in Turkey that carried out international Eid al-Fitr charity campaigns.